andreirapuru/gpon_laserway_tp/README.md

-# gpon_laserway_tp
+#Gpon Laserway Traffic and Onu Profile
-GPON - Furukawa Laserway Traffic Profile
+GPON - Furukawa Laserway Traffic and Profile
 Script to generate bridge config (VLANs create) and GPON (VLAN Tagging Operation, Traffic and ONU profiles), for Furukawa GPON OLT.
 Config generated is saved in a .txt.
 The script also has a static DBA Profile.